pramnora/tutorials/README.md

 if I will keep on regularly *updating* it/or, not...?

 Or, if I will, as usual, get just totally **fed up/bored**, altogether...;
-and, therefore, quite simply decide to *move on*...to go studying doing something else.
+and, therefore, quite simply decide to *move on*...
+and, go studying doing something else, instead.